Deployment

 62db022d9bee iide/ldproxy:latest "/ldproxy/bin/ldproxy" 16 minutes ago Up 16 minutes 0.0.0.0:7080->7080/tcp ldproxy

-Check that ldproxy is running by opening the URI http://localhost:7080/open in new window in a web browser.
-Since the ldproxy Manager will only be available in a future version, you should receive a 404 error.
+Check that ldproxy is running by opening the URI http://localhost:7080/ in a web browser.
+Since the ldproxy Manager will only be available in a future version, you should receive a 404

-If ldproxy is not responding, consult the log with docker logs ldproxy.
+If ldproxy is not responding, consult the log with docker logs ldproxy

 Updating ldproxy